Reference & Guidance

 • Decision making for wildfires: A guide for applying a risk management process at the incident level" has been published as a General Technical Report (GTR-298-2013) by the Rocky Mountain Research Station and is available in Adobe PDF format only, from tree search or here.

-• Risk Management Assistance (RMA) Dashboard and Sharepoint.
+• Risk Management Assistance (RMA) Dashboard.
 RMA is designed to assist agency administrators/line officers and incident commanders by providing access to experienced line officers, personnel skilled in risk management, fire operations, and enhanced fire analytics to improve fire management responses through a risk informed process.

 WFDSS Related Documents